Drakkhen

-Drakkhen is an early-3D role-playing video game, initially developed for the Amiga and Atari ST, and subsequently ported to several other platforms, including MS-DOS and Super Nintendo Entertainment System.
+Drakkhen is a 1989 3D role-playing video game, initially developed and published by Infogrames for the Amiga and Atari ST, and ported to MS-DOS, Super NES, PC-98, X68000, and FM Towns Marty.
 It was a very early game in the North American SNES library, and as such, received almost universal coverage in previews of the then-upcoming SNES in gaming magazines of 1990 and early 1991.

-Drakkhen was notable for being among the first role-playing games to feature a three-dimensional playing field and for being an early example of the real time tactics genre.
+Drakkhen was among the first role-playing games with a three-dimensional playing field and an early example of the real-time tactics genre.
 It did not employ a fully 3D game engine, instead implementing a hybrid approach using vectors and bitmapped character-scaling algorithms.
-Drakkhen features an animated day-night cycle, and the ability to wander freely about the game world, both rarities for a game of its era.
-The game spawned a sequel, Dragon View, for the SNES.
+Drakkhen includes an animated day-night cycle and the ability to wander freely about the game world, both rarities for a game of its era.
+The game spawned a Super NES sequel: Dragon View.